MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 17. Select **Save,** then **Close** two times and close the IT-Department pane with the **X**.

-The new Office 365 Group and Team with the name “IT-Department” was successfully created.
+The new Microsoft 365 Group with the name “IT-Department” was successfully created.
 Close the browser window and continue to the next task.

 #### **Task 2 - Create a new team by using the desktop client**